graphistry/graphistry-cli/docs/azure.md

 Get started more quickly and securely with [Graphistry in Azure Marketplace](azure_marketplace.md).

 We no longer recommend manually installing drivers via the original Graphistry-maintained bootstrap scripts.
-Instead, we now recommend using [Graphistry in Azure Marketplace](azure_marketplace.md) which has been preconfigured, and for advanced manual enterprise users, to use the [MS DSVM (Ubuntu) base image](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro).
+Instead, we now recommend using [Graphistry in Azure Marketplace](azure_marketplace.md) which has been preconfigured, and for advanced manual enterprise users, to use the [Nvidia GPU Container (Ubuntu) "Nvidia NGC" base image](https://docs.nvidia.com/ngc/ngc-azure-vmi-release-notes/index.html).

 # Deprecated instructions